grafana/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 To create a pie chart visualization, you need a dataset containing a set of numeric values either in rows, columns, or both.

-A straightforward way to add data to the pie chart visualization is to query a field (column) per data point and in a single record (row) instead of querying multiple records and fields.
+An easy way to feed data to the pie chart visualization is that your query provides a data set with a single record (row) containing the fields (columns) that you want in the pie, as in the example below.
+The default settings of the pie chart visualization will automatically pick each column and paint each element as a slice of the pie.

 ### Example